modehnal/GNOMETerminalAutomation/article/presentation_article.md

   git checkout fedora-38
   ```

   Now that we are in the project directory.
-Lets do the start the first test to make sure everything is running smoothly.
+Lets start the first test to make sure everything is running smoothly.
 Start the `qecore-headless` as a user `test`.

   ```sh
   sudo -u test qecore-headless --session-type wayland